MFlisar/ComposeDebugDrawer/README.md

 |:---------------------:|:-------:|:----------------------------------------------:|
 | Compose Multiplatform | `1.7.0` | based on compose `1.7.1` and material3 `1.3.0` |

-> [!NOTE]
-> I try to use as few experimental APIs as possible, but the `composeviewer` module does use `ExposedDropdownMenuBox` which is still marked as experimental in material3 `1.3.0`.
-I will provide new versions as soon as possible if experimental APIs change or become stable.

 ## :elephant: Gradle

 This library is distributed via [maven central](https://central.sonatype.com/).